 A student who is tardy to class by more than 10 minutes may be assigned to detention hall.
-Repeated instances of tardiness will result in more severe disciplinary action, in accordance with the Student Code of Conduct.
+Repeated instances of tardiness or leaving early from their last period by more than 10 minutes may result in more severe disciplinary action, in accordance with the Student Code of Conduct.